Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 We’ll get into the idea of mobile retail analytics later on in the post; let’s first start with a basic explanation of in-store retail analytics, so we’re all on the same page.
 According to Wikipedia, analytics is defined as, “the discovery, interpretation, and communication of meaningful patterns in data.”

 In-store retail analytics simply takes this collection of processes and applies them to retail store operations.
 In doing so, retailers can get more insight into the performance of their business on both micro and macro scales.

 It sounds complicated, but in practical terms, it isn’t.
 Vendors who sell small business software products that include an analytics component know that most retailers aren’t technology experts or mathematicians and analysts by trade.
 You need data-driven insights that are easy to understand and quickly applicable.

-To achieve this goal, their solutions usually includes pre-built reports that spit out the key metrics you need, when you need them.
-For typical retailers, this might mean campaign performance reports from your email marketing platform or a profit and loss breakdown from your accounting solution.
+To achieve this goal, their retail business analytics solutions usually includes pre-built reports that spit out the key metrics you need, when you need them.
+For typical retailers, this might mean campaign performance reports from your email marketing campaigns or a profit and loss breakdown from your accounting solution.
 With either report, you can make some pretty significant decisions about your overall business strategy that are rooted in cold hard facts, not guesswork.

 Why Use In-Store Retail Analytics?

 As we just touched on, one of the biggest reasons to use analytics to guide decision making is that your decisions then become based on the truth vs. your perception of reality.